cujarrett/oil-countdown/README.md

 ## What it is?

-Oil Countdown is a simple React JS web app that counts down the oil left on Earth using data from [BP](https://www.bp.com/) and [U.S. Energy Information Administration’s (EIA)](https://www.eia.gov/).
+Oil Countdown is a simple React web app that counts down the oil left on Earth using data from [BP](https://www.bp.com/) and [U.S. Energy Information Administration’s (EIA)](https://www.eia.gov/).

 ## How's it work?
 ![design](./media/architecture.jpg)